Marker Logo

 this page online

-within walking distance of this marker.
-The Oxford County Court House (about 150 meters away, measured in a direct line); Woodstock Carnegie Library (about 150 meters away); Sir Francis Hincks 1807-1885 (about 210 meters away); Old Town Hall/ L’ancien Hôtel de Ville (approx. 0.4 kilometers away); Lt.
-Colonel Joseph Whiteside Boyle, D.S.O. (approx. one kilometer away); St. Paul’s Church 1834 (approx. 1.1 kilometers away).
+: The Oxford County Court House (about 150 meters away, measured in a direct line); Woodstock Carnegie Library (about 150 meters away); Sir Francis Hincks 1807-1885 (about 210 meters away); Old Town Hall/ L’ancien Hτtel de Ville (approx. 0.4 kilometers away); Thomas “Carbide” Willson (approx. half a kilometer away); Lt.
+Colonel Joseph Whiteside Boyle, D.S.O. (approx. one kilometer away); Capt.
+Andrew Drew, R.N., 1792-1878 (approx. one kilometer away); St. Paul’s Church 1834 (approx. 1.1 kilometers away).
+Touch for a list and map of all markers in Woodstock.

 The Woodstock Armoury Marker image.
 Click for full size.

-Photographed By Tim Boyd, August 19, 2023
+Photographed by Tim Boyd, August 19, 2023

 2. The Woodstock Armoury Marker